Askola: Geography

-The most significant waters in Askola includes the River Porvoo flowing from the center of Askola between Orimattila and Porvoo, and eleven lakes in the eastern part of the municipality.
+The most significant waters in Askola includes the Porvoonjoki flowing from the center of Askola between Orimattila and Porvoo, and eleven lakes in the eastern part of the municipality.

 There are no Natura 2000 sites in Askola, but instead five rock areas have been classified as nationally valuable.
 In one of them, Kirnukallio, are the well-known Askola's glacial potholes.
-The nationally valuable landscape area of the River Porvoo Valley also extends to the Askola side.
+The nationally valuable landscape area of the Porvoonjoki also extends into Askola.
 Prestbacka Manor and Pappilanharju's natural reserve are also protected as cultural landscapes.

 Villages

 In 1967, Askola had 12 legally recognized villages (henkikirjakylät):